-It is typical of the narrative progress of Paradiso to have the discussion spurred by the pilgrim’s doubts and concerns, and in this way be linked to the discussions of previous canti.
-This narrative rhythm creates a kind of terza rima writ large: in the same way that the rhyme scheme that Dante invented, terza rima, features backward glances interwoven into forward motion, in a similar fashion the content both reflects back and then moves on.
+It is typical of the narrative progress of Paradiso to have the discussion spurred by the pilgrim’s doubts and concerns, a method that links to the discussions of previous canti.
+This narrative rhythm creates a kind of terza rima writ large: in the same way that the rhyme scheme that Dante invented, terza rima, features backward glances interwoven into forward motion, so the thematic content both looks back and then moves on.
 We saw a similar technique in Purgatorio 15 and Purgatorio 16, in both of which a dubbio remaining in the pilgrim’s mind from Purgatorio 14 takes center stage.

 The dubbi that fuel Paradiso 4 are:

-- Why are the souls of the heaven of the moon held responsible for their broken vows when they were the victims of violence?
+- Why are the souls of the heaven of the moon held responsible for their broken vows, given that those vows were broken because of the violence to which these souls were subjected?
+Why should the violence inflicted by someone else cause a a blessed soul to be accorded a diminished degree of beatitude in Paradise?
 The question is first posed thus:

 Tu argomenti: “Se ’l buon voler dura, la violenza altrui per qual ragione di meritar mi scema la misura?”
 (Par.
 4.19-21)